Geometry of polarised varieties: Boundedness of polarised pairs

 is ample, and $|M|$ defines a birational map as $M\ge L$.
-Moreover, for any component $D$ of $M$, we have $\mu_D(B+M)\ge \mu_D M\ge 1$: if $D$ is not a component of the fractional part of $M$, then obviously $\mu_DM\ge 1$; if $D$ is a component of the fractional part of $M$, then $D$ is a component of $B+R$ and we have
+Moreover, for any component $D$ of $M$, we have

+indeed, if $D$ is not a component of the fractional part of $M$, then obviously $\mu_DM\ge 1$; if $D$ is a component of the fractional part of $M$, then $D$ is a component of $B+R$ and we have

 as $m\delta\ge 1$ and as the non-zero coefficients of $B+R$ are $\ge \delta$.
 In addition,

 Also it is clear from the definition of $M$ that $M-(K_X+B)$ is big.\\